“Dow has worst start to the year since 1928” scream the headlines and life is about to get harder.

 It is inevitable that this will drive prices higher than ever before.
 Unfortunately it will also mean that the next crash will be the biggest we have ever seen.

 But that crash is not imminent and in years to come people will look back on the next few years as an excellent time to have bought property just as we look back on 1998 to 2005.

 Unfortunately I don’t have time to go any further and we have only really scratched the surface on what will happen and how there are very clear indicators that will flag the next crash which are oddly ignored by the economists and city analysts.

 To discover more or if you would like to receive regular market updates and information that is simply not available in the mainstream press.
-Or if you wold like to receive complimentary copies of my book for you or your clients then simply email me at firstname.lastname@example.org or call 0800 389 4280 (+448003894280 from outside the UK.)
+Or if you would like to receive complimentary copies of my book for you or your friends or clients then simply email me at email@example.com or call 0800 389 4280 (+448003894280 from outside the UK.)